-- 1. The corporate auditors and Board of Corporate Auditors, in fulfilling their roles and responsibilities such as auditing the directors' performance of duties, appointing and removing the outside independent accounting auditor, and exercising authority pertaining to audit fee, make appropriate judgments from an independent, objective standpoint and appropriately express their opinions to the Board of Directors or management in keeping with their fiduciary responsibility to shareholders. - 2.
-With respect to the preceding paragraph, the outside auditors recognize that they are particularly expected to express audit opinions objectively and from an independent position, in keeping with their independence and the reason for their election, and endeavor to appropriately execute their duties.
+- 1. The audit & supervisory board members and audit & supervisory board, in fulfilling their roles and responsibilities such as auditing the directors' performance of duties, appointing and removing the outside independent accounting auditor, and exercising authority pertaining to audit fee, make appropriate judgments from an independent, objective standpoint and appropriately express their opinions to the Board of Directors or management in keeping with their fiduciary responsibility to shareholders. - 2.
+With respect to the preceding paragraph, the outside audit & supervisory board members recognize that they are particularly expected to express audit opinions objectively and from an independent position, in keeping with their independence and the reason for their election, and endeavor to appropriately execute their duties.